developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 ## Appendix

-This commands marks the start of appendices.
+This commands changes how top-level sections are labeled.

-- `\appendix`: Changes sectioning labels from numbers to letters for all content that follows.
+- `\appendix`: Marks the start of the appendices.
+After this command, `\section` commands will produce headings like `Appendix A`, `Appendix B`, and so on.

 ```latex
 \documentclass{article}